flechtenberg/pulpo/docs/content/getting_started/index.md

 # Getting Started

 This section will guide you through the workflow of `pulpo`, starting from the very basics.
-The illustration below shows the required user inputs to define the optimization problem, as well as how `pulpo` converts this information to be used in interconnected packages to resolve the optimization problem.
+The illustration below shows the required user inputs to define an optimization problem, as well as how `pulpo` converts this information to be used in interconnected packages to resolve the optimization problem.

 ```{image} ../data/PULPO_infogram_new_light.svg
 :class: only-light